Pearl Dairy Farms Limited: Location

-0°33'49.0"S, 30°42'11.0"E (Latitude:-0.563611; Longitude:30.703056).
+0°33'49.0"S, 30°42'11.0" E (Latitude:-0.563611; Longitude:30.703056).

 Overview

-The factory is built on 15 acre and has capacity to process 500,000 liters of milk daily.
+The factory is built on 15 acre and has the capacity to process 500,000 liters of milk daily.
 The milk is purchased from dairy farmers in Mbarara District and neighboring communities.
 The company maintains corporate offices in Kampala and Dubai.
 Pearl Dairy Farms Limited maintains a subsidiary in Kenya.
 As of 2015, the company had plans to construct a milk processing plant of its own in the county.
 Until that factory is built, the company markets dairy products in Kenya, manufactured in its Ugandan plant.

 Ownership

 The company is a member of the Midland Group of companies, a conglomerate active in Africa and the Middle East.
 The detailed shareholding in the stock of the company as of March 2016 is shown in the table below.
-In 2019, Rise Fund, managed by American private equity fund TPG Capital acquired 34 percent shareholding in Pearl Dairy Farms Limited for an undisclosed amount.
+In 2019, Rise Fund, managed by American private equity fund TPG Capital acquired a 34 percent shareholding in Pearl Dairy Farms Limited for an undisclosed amount.